Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 - Due to insulation installed between the line pipe and the inside of the floating ring.
 The floating ring operates at a much lower temperature than the line pipe.
-In many cases, the floating ring may be carbon steel even though the flue gas temperature may be 1,450 deg.
+In many cases, the floating ring may be carbon steel, even though the flue gas temperature is maybe 1,450 deg.
 F.

 The gimbal hardware allows the expansion joint to absorb angular movement in all planes.